Power BI data connectors – A Complete Guide

 • They are maintained and updated regularly by Microsoft

-• Most common business data sources have a native connector
+• Most Microsoft-owned data sources have a native connector in Power BI

 Third-party connectors are data connectors developed by other companies that you can install and use within Power BI.
-These are useful when:
+It is possible that Microsoft hasn’t coded the integration between your data source and Power BI, but someone else has!

 • There is no native connector available for your data source